AnnaD5/URDFImport/README.md

 Rotation representation conversion from https://github.com/li-xl/rotationconverter/tree/master and https://www.euclideanspace.com/maths/geometry/rotations/conversions/matrixToAngle/ (converted to python).

 # Future Directions
-Finish addition of xacro to urdf converter
-Add rotation and translation selection sliders in module for more accuracy
+Finish addition of xacro to urdf converter, add rotation and translation selection sliders in module for more accuracy